Updated: September 16th, 2021

 - BCIT – Admission during COVID-19

 International students may be able to travel to Canada as long you meet all government requirements.
-BCIT International has prepared a comprehensive 6-step Travel to Canada Guide to help you understand all of the requirements and plan for a successful trip and mandatory quarantine upon arrival to Canada.
+BCIT International has prepared a comprehensive 6-step Travel to Canada Guide to help you understand current travel restrictions and help international students to create a successful plan to travel to Canada and quarantine upon arrival (if required).

 As stated in the Travel to Canada Guide, any international student planning to travel to Canada must submit a mandatory BCIT Travel & Self-Isolation Plan.
 This includes new students as well as returning students who left Canada temporarily.